 Let your emotions come through because they’re real.
-But don’t wallow in self-pity forever.
+But don’t lurch in self-pity forever.
 Understand that there’ll be a process of getting over it.
 It could take a week, or a couple of months — depends on you.
 But here’s the thing — life goes on.

 Whether you win the lottery, get married, lose your job, or have a breakup, days are going to keep happening.
 You could waste them, or you could own them.

 Surround yourself with loved ones.
 Make sure your friends and family know what happened, and ask them to be a support system for you, to help you through this difficult time.